 Both standard 3a and life insurance 3a can be invested.
 In both cases, there are some special retirement funds available.
 So, your money can be invested in stocks, bonds, or other alternative investments.
 Since the third pillar is a long-term account, it is excellent to invest this money.

 However, they have some significant differences.
-And as we will see in this article, most of these differences are disadvantages for the life insurance version.
+And as we will see in this article, most of these differences are disadvantages of the life insurance version.

 Life Insurance 3a is not flexible

 Lets’s start with the first difference: flexibility.

 With a standard third-pillar account, you can deposit money whenever you want.
 But with life insurance 3a, you must pay your premium regularly.
 For most providers, you will pay for months.
-But sometimes, you may have to pay your monthly premium every month.
+But sometimes, you may have to pay quarterly, semi-annully or even annually.
 This limitation leads to several disadvantages.

 First, if you want to max out your third pillar in January and forget about it, you can do it with a third pillar in a bank.
 With life insurance, you have no choice but to pay each month.